 United miles purchases are processed by Points.com, so you generally won’t get any travel category bonuses from this purchase.
 But, there are notable exceptions that we found in our test purchases to determine the The Best Credit Card for Buying United MileagePlus Miles.

-Both the United Explorer Card and the United MileagePlus Club Card earned 2x miles on United miles purchases.
-In addition, the Ink Business Preferred surprised us by earning 3x Chase Ultimate Rewards points on the purchase.
+Both the United Explorer Card and the United Club Card earned 2x miles on United miles purchases.
+While the Ink Business Preferred surprised us by earning 3x Chase Ultimate Rewards points on the purchase, recent purchases have only earned 1x point per dollar.

 If you don’t have one of these cards, make sure to use the best non-bonus category credit card for your situation.
-Based on TPG’s valuations, the Blue Business℠ Plus Credit Card from American Express’s 2x Membership Rewards (on the first $50,000 per year; then 1x thereafter), or Chase Freedom Unlimited’s 1.5% cash back would be the most rewarding choices.
+Based on TPG’s valuations, the Blue Business℠ Plus Credit Card from American Express’s 2x Membership Rewards (on the first $50,000 per year; then 1x thereafter), or Chase Freedom Unlimited’s 3% cash back on all purchases in your first year up to $20,000 spent (or 1.5% cash back for existing cardholders) would be the most rewarding choices.